 Associations

-That’s why our brain works so well when remembering by association.
-When you can say that you know a word, it means that there are numerous connections that are strong enough to create pathways to this word in your memory.
+By making associations!
+When you reach a point where you feel like you really know a word, that means that there are numerous connections that are strong enough to create pathways to this word in your memory.
+It also means that the pathways are very short, and therefore transmit information fast.

 For example, if I tell you “big clock in London,” you’ll probably think of Big Ben right away.
 Or, if I say, “statue of a woman in New York,” the Statue of Liberty will probably pop into your head before I’ve even finished my statement.

+Your brain goes looking for information based on the clues as they come up.
+But your neural pathways can be VERY fast, like they do with these famous monuments.
+When you think of words, associations to other ideas, or even feelings, may be conjured up.
 However, it’s important to remember that connections between neurons weaken if they are not regularly used.
 That’s why they say that if you don’t use your brain, it goes to waste.

 So, now that you know all that, how can you learn vocab without wasting time?